Quick Summary: Stages of Female Pattern Hair Loss (FPHL)

 Hair loss is a common concern for many people, but it can be particularly distressing for women.
 Female pattern hair loss, also known as female androgenetic alopecia1, affects millions of women worldwide.
 While it often differs from the receding hairline typically seen in men, female pattern hair loss can still be a significant source of worry.
 Here at Treatment Rooms London, we understand the emotional impact hair loss can have, and we’re dedicated to helping women regain confidence through personalised hair restoration solutions.

-One of the tools used to assess female hair loss is the Ludwig Scale.
+One of the tools used to assess hair loss in women is the Ludwig Scale.
 Developed in 1977, this scale provides a framework for classifying the stages and patterns of hair loss in women.

 The Ludwig Scale